boryscz/Server-HTTP/README.md

                 "reader": null
             }

-    It will add data to the database.
+    It will add element to the database.

 # Authors
 [Dominik Rolewski](https://github.com/drolewski)